mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 in the future.
 Event Transmitters MAY transmit the event via an asynchronous process, and SHOULD publish an SLA for verification event transmission times.
-Event Receivers MUST NOT depend on the verification event being transmitted synchronously with their request.
+Event Receivers MUST NOT depend on the verification event being transmitted synchronously or in any particular order relative to the current queue of events.

 Errors are signaled with HTTP staus codes as follows: